garbados/recent_stories/stories/robot_capitalism.md

 *Why did you do that?*

 Because I didn't want to die of starvation.
-Everything has a price, representing its value to the bourgeoise.
+Everything has a price, representing its value to the bourgeoisie.
 As a human, whose insufficient mind and ineffective body had no chance to compete for labor on the market, how could I pay for anything?
 My kind lost the ability to persist amidst capitalism before I was born.

 I grew up in a subterranean colony, originally built by survivalists, and later expanded by fallen aristocrats to house millions.
 When I sold my body, there were six of us.
 I was 10.